muretti0114/smart-hvac/README.md

 TBD

 #Java implementation of HVAC service
-See src folder.
+See SmartHVACService folder.
 Execute TestDrive in the default package.